 Keep in mind that kids don’t naturally overeat unless they feel deprived or denied.
 If certain foods are “taboo,” the child may over-indulge whenever that food is available since it’s the “last chance” they will get to eat it (think: birthday cake or cookies).
 Instead of labeling foods as “good” or “bad,” allow your child to self-regulate their food intake.
 If the parent has provided a healthful food environment with the occasional treat, the child will get the nutrient he needs while not feeling like he’s deprived.

 Dieting is standard among young figure skaters, dancers, gymnasts, runners and athletes in sports that emphasize leanness.
 But the pressure to acquire the “perfect” body can bode trouble ahead if the dieter has issues about being “not good enough,” a poor self-image and low self-esteem.
 All too often, diets are not just about weight.
-Also, dieting increases the risk for developing a full-blown eating disorder.
+Also, dieting increases the risk of developing a full-blown eating disorder.

 As a parent, you need to downplay body size as an important currency of worth and teach your daughter or son to love her/himself from the inside out.
 Never comment about the size of large children; your child will conclude she must be thin to be valued and loved, and he or she will start dieting.
 This is particularly important with young girls who are coping with body changes that come with puberty during their struggle to be the best at their sport.
 Their efforts to control weight may lead to a frustration, guilt, despair and failure–and an eating disorder.